NEWS FROM THE CLASSICAL BOARD

 Another event which will have taken place by the time you read this, but which would probably have been more suited to the murderous tendencies of certain ‘diplomats’ reading this, is PRESTONDIPCON, the major Diplomacy event of the year here in the U.K., kindly organized by Bob Brown, editor of the TINAMOU, and currently the National Games Club face-to-face secretary.
 Held on the premises of Preston Polytechnic, sleeping accommodations for more than 200 was made available, and most of the British hobby’s major personalities attended.
 I’ll tell you more about the actual events next time.

-Group Weekend ’78 Convention, held at the end of June at Waterloo (the real
+Convention, held at the end of June at Waterloo (the real one!) in

-6 th issue, WM runs on a 4-week deadline and has
+into its 6 th issue, WM runs on a 4-week deadline and has three

 somewhat obscure to hobby-followers living outside the